gvwilson/sdxjs/introduction/index.md

 the latter is more common,
-but people don't use `objectName{}` for objects or `arrayName[]` for arrays, and the empty parentheses makes it hard to tell whether we're talking about "the function itself" or "a call to the function with no parameters".
+but people don't use `objectName{}` for objects or `arrayName[]` for arrays, and the empty parentheses makes it hard to tell whether we're talking about "the function itself" or "a call to the function with no [%g parameter "parameters" %]".

 ## How did we get here? {: #introduction-history}